top of page

 September 2018: Mini-Pupillage, Wilberforce Chambers

-I researched partnerships law for my supervisor who was asked to help a firm of solicitors operating without written partnership.
+I researched partnerships law for my supervisor, who was asked to help a firm of solicitors operating without written partnership.
 I learned that partnerships can be implied and, as a general rule, the arrangement is likely to be a partnership if it appears to be a partnership.
 Sharing net profits is another indication.
 I also investigated bankruptcy law.

 I was able to develop my understanding of advocacy too.
 I saw the importance of being clear and concise in oral advocacy because the hearings are short.